 -check-expected verifies that the patterns previously set up by -expect have actually been met, then clears the expected log list.
-If this is not called ls [selection] When no active module is selected, this prints a list of modules.
-When an active module is selected, this prints a list of objects in the module.
+If this is not called manually, the check will happen at yosys exist time instead.

 G.102 Is - list modules or objects in modules